Scripter17/url-cleaner/site/api.md

 ## Authenticaton

+Authentication can be setup by giving a JSON `Accounts` file to `--accounts`.

 Authentication is sent as a username and password in the URL like `http://username:password@127.0.0.1/clean`.

 This is the same for both [`/clean`](#clean) and [`/clean_ws`](#clean_ws).